Pijamas hombre cómodos de calidad

 Hemp:

-Hemp is another natural eco-friendly fabric that has been used for thousands of years due to its durability and tendency to grow almost effortlessly.
-As a plant, it replenishes the soil, absorbs carbon dioxide and provides a high yield.
-Hemp material has many of the same properties as linen: it is biodegradable, lightweight, strong and naturally antibacterial.
-Hemp clothing, which can be anything from T-shirts to dress pants, even blocks UV light.
+Hemp is another natural ecological woven that has been used for thousands of years due to its durability and tendency to grow almost effortlessly.
+As a plant, it replenishes the soil, absorbs carbon dioxide, and provides a high yield.
+Hemp material has many of the same properties as linen: it is biodegradable, lightweight, strong, and naturally antibacterial.
+Hemp clothing, which can be anything from t-shirts to dress pants, even blocks ultraviolet light.

 Hemp has suffered from its association with marijuana in the US, but it is starting to make a comeback.